tstrat/graphql-afternoon/README.md

 The following is optional.
 There are currently no instructions for client setup.

 Integrate one or several of your features using the Apollo Client for React. `create-react-app` has already been run for you.
-You'll need to install the Apollo dependencies, create an Apollo Client, and setup the Apollo Provider to get started.
+You'll need to install the Apollo dependencies (graphql, apollo-boost, react-apollo), setup the Apollo Client, and setup the Apollo Provider to get started.
 For a refresher, checkout the Apollo Graphql getting started section <a href="https://www.apollographql.com/docs/react/essentials/get-started.html">here.</a> This will walk you through what you need to install and how to get all the pieces setup.

 Be imaginative, or build a vanilla ecommerce frontend, it's up to you!